guiferpa/keycloak-sample/README.md

 When SSO's started then access http://host.docker.internal:8080/admin

 ### Frontend SPA
 This client has a flow based on public and implicit flow then you have to config this flow in Keycloak befora make your tests

 ### Frontend SSR
 This client has a flow based on confidential with authorization_code grant type then you have to config this flow in Keycloak before make your tests

+### Backend API
+This client has a flow with the goals just for get userinfo from Keycloak using Keycloak `access_token`.